mikaelvesavuori/microservices-testing-workshop/README.md

 They are located under `__tests__/integration/`.
 Run them with `npm run test:jest`.

+You'll see that you get coverage metrics; if you have time and want a challenge, locate lines-of-code and bits of code that could need some more testing.

 ### 9. Run an end-to-end test

 It's located under `__tests__/e2e/`.
 Run it with `npm run test:e2e`.
 You'll first need to open up a second terminal with a local web server (`npm run dev`) for it to complete successfully.

+You'll notice that only the "happy paths" are covered.
+Reference the Codecept (with Playwright) documentation and start covering ordering multiple items, and maybe some "un-happy paths"!

 ### 10. Run a system test

 It's located under `__tests__/system/`.
 Run it with `npm run test:system`.
 You will have to update the ID and region values in `__tests__/system/index.ts` to your values.
 This also requires that the stack is deployed with Serverless first, since this is all using live components.

+The system test is simple, in as far as in our basic demo application a fully-formed order is just an order in the database.
+You could add additional logic to verify fields and data in the data you receive from the data.